 What is the actual value of wall shear stress.

-Equating both, the wall shear stress computed by a CFD code and the actual value of wall shear stress we can get the modification require in the kinematic viscosity.
+By equating both the wall shear stress computed by a CFD code and the actual value of wall shear stress, we can get the modification required in the kinematic viscosity.

 Wall shear stress computed by a CFD Code